akoen/clp-anki/README.md

 # Anki CLP

 This is a tool I built in January 2020 to automate my studying in math courses.
-It parses the questions from any UBC CLP Textbook to generate [Anki](https://en.wikipedia.org/wiki/Anki_(software)) cards.
+It parses the questions from any UBC CLP textbook to generate [Anki](https://en.wikipedia.org/wiki/Anki_(software)) cards.
 Admittedly, there's a lot of trickery that goes into making this work and setting it up may be challenging.
 However, this script has dramatically improved my test scores while reducing the amount of time I spend studying.

 ![](example.gif)